 When you first develop hammertoe, you may not have pain or other symptoms.
 But if you don’t get early treatment, the condition worsens and becomes a permanent bend that requires surgery.
-The board-certified podiatrists at Sacramento Foot and Ankle Center in Sacramento and Carmichael, California, provide comprehensive care for hammertoe.
+The board-certified podiatrists at Sacramento Foot and Ankle Center in Davis, Carmichael and Sacramento, California, provide comprehensive care for hammertoe.
 With early treatment, they can restore the toe’s natural position with conservative therapies.
 As soon as you notice a bent toe, call one of the offices or use the online booking feature to schedule an appointment.

 Hammertoe is a type of foot deformity that usually affects the second through fourth toes.
 The deformity develops when the tip of the toe bends down instead of pointing straight forward.

 While the abnormal bending may begin due to an underlying condition, as it continues, the muscles and tendons that control toe movement become imbalanced.
 Your muscles work in pairs.
 One muscle bends the toe, while another is responsible for straightening the toe.

 When your toe is forced to stay in a bent position for an extended time, the muscles tighten, making it hard for the opposing muscle to return the toe to its normal, straight position.